Skip to content

 blazehash sign manifest.hash

-You'll be prompted for a password. blazehash derives an Ed25519 signing key from your password (using Argon2id, a memory-hard key derivation function).
-Same password always produces the same key — no key files to manage.
+You'll be prompted for a password. blazehash derives an Ed25519 signing key from your password using Argon2id.
+Same password always produces the same key -- no key files to manage.

 [+] Signature: manifest.hash.sig